 Here are some features that come standard with all Ameritas dental plans:

-- Preventive services are 100% covered with new network providers.
-Network providers charge 25% to 50% less than their regular rates.
+- Network providers charge 25% to 50% less than their regular rates.

-- Enrollees can save on prescriptions at over 60,000 participating network pharmacies.
+- Enrollees can save on prescriptions at more than 60,000 participating network pharmacies.

 What Does Dental Insurance Cover?